Avoid These 7 Common Carrom Game Fouls and Penalties

 4. Pocketing Opponent’s Piece

 In carrom, players should concentrate on pocketing their coins (black or white), but occasionally, in the heat of the moment, they may unintentionally pocket an opponent’s coin.
-Even though it could seem like a small mistake, this is regarded as the violation of carrom foul rules because it offers your opponent an unfair advantage.
+Even though it could seem like a small mistake, this is regarded as a violation of carrom foul rules because it offers your opponent an unfair advantage.
 Aiming your shots precisely and being aware of your opponent’s piece and coin positions is critical.

 Consequence: The opponent gets to keep the pocketed coins and earns points from it, while the player who committed the foul loses their turn.